Intent and incitement in the Gaza genocide: Israeli conduct exceeding military objectives

 Genocidal intent is also evidenced by the scale and systematic nature of actions that exceed any legitimate military objective — including the extensive targeting of children, widespread sexual violence, the destruction of cultural heritage, and the imposition of life-destroying conditions — together with the persistence of these practices despite full awareness of their catastrophic effects.

 Genocide studies scholar, Shmuel Lederman suggests that the determination of genocidal intent include "the foreseeable consequences of a given policy" which considers the "structural nature of genocidal dynamics", rather than attempting to determine the "obscure mental states" of those engaged in genocide.
 Professor John B. Quigley argues that the living conditions the war has inflicted on Gaza could be used as proof of genocidal intent in the absence of direct evidence, as they are so destructive that Israel should have known they would result in the extermination of Palestinians in Gaza.
 President of the International Association of Genocide Scholars, Melanie O'Brien said that, in addition to statements by Israeli leaders, "patterns of conduct" such as large-scale loss of life, mass bombings, and aid blockade show intent.

-Professor Maryam Jamshidi contends that Israel's long-standing actions toward Palestinians — including the Gaza blockade, civilian infrastructure destruction, high civilian casualties, mass displacement under "safe zones", IDF operations against targets, extensive evidence of atrocities, and UN reports indicating genocide—make it more likely that the ICJ will rule in South Africa's favor.
+Professor Maryam Jamshidi enumerates eight reasons that they contend make it more likely that the ICJ will rule in South Africa's favor: numerous genocidal statements made by high-ranking Israeli officials, the volume of direct evidence of Israel’s actions, expert analyses of genocide accusations against Israel, including from the UN, high civilian casualties and mass starvation caused by Israel’s actions, large scale forced displacement and ethnic cleansing, the long-term pattern of Israeli conduct towards Palestinians contributing to an inference of genocidal intent since 7 October, the possibility that ICJ's genocide jurisprudence may shift in a more victim-friendly direction before the case is decided and the relative weaknesses of Israel’s counter-arguments.
 She also argues that genocidal intent can be demonstrated when evidence shows that eliminating a protected group's civilian, intellectual, cultural, religious, military, and law enforcement leadership is intended to leave the rest of the group more vulnerable to unlawful abuses like forced migration.
 In September 2025, David Simon, director of the Genocide Studies Program at Yale University, said there had been a surge in use of the word "genocide" in relation to Gaza, and that the "man-made famine" in Gaza had made it easier for people to read genocidal intent from Israel's actions.
 Jeffrey S. Bachman and Esther Brito Ruiz also highlight the use of starvation on the population of Gaza as definitive evidence of Israel perpetrating a genocide.